What Is a Network Attached Storage (NAS)?

 This belongs to the low end or rather the less bulky users of data.
 It may include smaller income businesses and any domestic user.
 It provides storage similar to the cloud NAS.
 It has less encryption of data and does not cluster.

-The use of NAS in your organization provides several advantages
+The use of NAS in your organisation provides several advantages:

 - Storage Space